-It was over twenty years ago while on a camping trip in Licola Victoria that Peter hunted down a twig to hold his marshmallows over the campfire.
+It was in 1997 while on a camping trip in Licola Victoria that Peter hunted down a twig to hold his marshmallows over the campfire.
 He whittled away on a small branch until he was left with the perfect twig that could hold two marshmallows over the fire at once.
 It wasn’t until he’d finished all his treats that he noticed an abstract human form in the twig he was holding.
 At that very moment, he says it was as if his eyes had discovered nature for the first time.

 The twig pictured here is the “Marshmallow Stick” from Licola which was the original spark of inspiration that helped Syndicas discover nature.